Nusratnimme/World_Weather_Analysis/README.md

 ### Create a Travel Itinerary Map

 A travel itinerary map showing the route between four cities in a given country was created by using Directions API from the customer’s preffered travel destinations.
-Then, a marker layers map with a pop-up markers for each city on the itinerary was generated.
+Then, a marker layer map with a pop-up marker for each city on the itinerary was generated.

 Travel itinerary map: